-It was great to be shown a local market we wouldn’t have otherwise known about.
+It was great to be shown a local market we wouldn’t have otherwise known about, all all its products, like squid (which reminded me of Tsukiji Fish Market in Tokyo, Japan).
 Our guide also showed us the proper way to place an offering to the gods on spirit houses and statues, with flowers, fruit and drinks.
 This ritual can be seen all over Thailand from large cities to smaller villages.
 We also learned many Thai people put flags on trees.
 This can be seen all over the country as well.
 They believe deities live in old trees, which is why prayer flags are placed around them for blessing.

 King Rama IV and Rama V

 Trade with Europe truly opened up during the reign of King Rama IV.
 Kings were not allowed to leave Thailand before his reign.
 This was the beginning of the modernization of the country, with the Bowring Treaty in 1854.
 This was a free trade agreement between the UK and Thailand, negotiated by Sir John Bowring.

 Thailand’s western influence greatly expanded under the reign of King Rama V. Western colonization was a threat so he peacefully integrated European influence and modernizations to Siam (modern day Thailand) while maintaining Thai traditions and culture.
 He was a beloved king.

 King Rama V had many wives and children (about 70).
 One of his children, Prince Bhanurangsi Savangwongse (as indicated on the plaque on the status of him below), introduced the Post Office to Thailand.